Annonaceae: Folk medicine

 The bark, leaves, and roots of some species are used in folk medicines.

 Toxicology

 The acetogenin compounds, which occur in the fruit, seeds, and leaves of many Annonaceae, including soursop (Annona muricata), are neurotoxins and seem to be the cause of a neurodegenerative disease.
 The disorder is a so-called tauopathy associated with a pathologic accumulation of tau protein in the brain.
-Experimental results indicate that acetogenins is responsible for this accumulation.
+Experimental results indicate that acetogenins are responsible for this accumulation.

 Other uses

 Lancewood (Oxandra lanceolata) is a tough, elastic, and heavy wood obtained from the West Indies and The Guianas.
 It was often used for carriage shafts.
 It is brought into commerce in the form of taper poles of about 6 m in length and from 15 to 20 cm in breadth at the butt.
 The black lancewood or carisiri of the Guianas is of remarkably slender form.

 The yellow lancewood tree Calycophyllum candididissimum, common names lemonwood or degame, is from a different family (Rubiaceae).
 It is used as an alternative to lancewood and is found in tolerable abundance throughout The Guianas, and used by the Amerinds for arrow-points, as well as for spars, beams, etc. Some bowyers use this wood for making longbows.